faucetsdn/udmi/docs/specs/sequences/generated.md

 1. Wait for last_config not null
 1. Wait for system operational
 1. Check that no applicable system status
-1. Wait for log category `system.config.receive` level `DEBUG` was logged
+1. Wait for log category `system.config.receive` level `DEBUG` to be logged
 1. Wait for last_config updated
 1. Wait for system operational
 1. Check that no applicable system status
-1. Wait for log category `system.config.parse` level `DEBUG` was logged
+1. Wait for log category `system.config.parse` level `DEBUG` to be logged
-1. Wait for log category `system.config.apply` level `NOTICE` was logged
+1. Wait for log category `system.config.apply` level `NOTICE` to be logged
-1. Wait for log category `system.config.receive` level `DEBUG` was logged
+1. Wait for log category `system.config.receive` level `DEBUG` to be logged
 1. Wait for last_config updated again
 1. Wait for system operational
-1. Wait for log category `system.config.parse` level `DEBUG` was logged
+1. Wait for log category `system.config.parse` level `DEBUG` to be logged
-1. Wait for log category `system.config.apply` level `NOTICE` was logged
+1. Wait for log category `system.config.apply` level `NOTICE` to be logged

 ## feature_enumeration (PREVIEW)